 The Physician Assistant Studies Program at Marquette University is a professional program in the Marquette University College of Health Sciences.
 The Department of Physician Assistant Studies combines Marquette’s Jesuit tradition of cura personalis (“care for the whole person”) with the College of Health Sciences’ Jesuit ideals of concern for the spiritual, emotional and physical development of the individual.
 We are dedicated to educating physician assistants for supervised practice of primary medicine in dynamic health care systems.
 We realize our mission through a synergistic strategy of educational goals.

 Each year, the PA program accepts 55 individuals.
 Students are selected from both internal applicants consisting of Marquette undergraduates and external applicants consisting of graduates and undergraduates from other universities.
 The exact makeup of each selected class varies from year to year.
 The target class makeup includes 27 +/- 5 Marquette undergraduate students.
 Applicants can get the most from Marquette's Jesuit experience by beginning their college studies as freshmen majoring in biomedical sciences and declaring pre-PA status.
 The program strives for a qualified yet diverse Physician Assistant class.

-Results of the 2013 AAPA Physician Assistant Census Survey indicate that the average total income from primary employer for PAs who are not self-employed and who work full time is approximately $95,000.
+Results of the 2016 AAPA Physician Assistant Census Survey indicate that the average total income from primary employer for PAs who are not self-employed and who work full time is approximately $97,000.
 As of May 2013 there are greater than 93,000 certified PAs in the US. and 87.7% of those are practicing.
-The United States Bureau of Labor Statistics report projected PA as the third fastest growing occupation from 2006-2016 and predicts the total number of PA jobs will increase by 27% in this period.
-In 2013 Forbes ranked the PA profession the 3rd Best Master’s Degree over the past 3 consecutive years.
+2014 Forbes ranked PA as #1 Best Master’s Degree For Jobs and projected employment will grow 30% by 2020.